 Fryeburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fryeburg is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Fryeburg who work in sales jobs (12.92%), management occupations (11.61%), and food service (11.05%).

-Telecommuters are a relatively large percentage of the workforce: 12.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Fryeburg telecommute to their jobs.
+Overall, about 12.28% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Fryeburg who are college-educated is close to the national average for all communities of 21.84%: 19.46% of the adults in Fryeburg have a bachelor's degree or advanced degree.
+The education level of Fryeburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.46% of adults 25 and older in Fryeburg have a college degree.

 The per capita income in Fryeburg in 2022 was $28,613, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,452 for a family of four.
 However, Fryeburg contains both very wealthy and poor people as well.